Faculty & Staff

 Faculty members addressing a potential academic integrity violation should review the full policy for specific procedures.

-1. Faculty member must notify the student in writing (click here) of a suspected academic integrity violation and request a meeting within seven (7) calendar days of becoming aware of the suspected violation.
+1. Faculty member must notify the student in writing (word document template) of a suspected academic integrity violation and request a meeting within ten (10) calendar days of becoming aware of the suspected violation.

-• In severe cases in which the faculty member believes a failing grade in the course alone is inadequate disciplinary action, the faculty member will recommend to OSRR that the case be forwarded to the University Committee on Academic Integrity (UCAI) for additional sanctions, such as separation from the university.
+• In severe cases in which the instructor believes a failing grade in the course alone is inadequate disciplinary action, the instructor will recommend to OSRR that the case be forwarded to the University Committee on Academic Integrity (UCAI) for additional sanctions, such as separation from the university.
 In this case, the faculty member must still issue an academic penalty in the course.

 Academic Integrity Educational Resolution Process